FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 If you have at least 40 points of Light Weapon Proficiency, every 20 points increases your Medium Weapon Damage by +1 whilst increasing your Bleed Damage by +2.

 **Light Weapon Proficiency** - Each 10 points of this Stat increases Light Weapon Damage by +1; every 20 points increase Light Weapon Bleed Damage by an additional +1, and every 25 points increases Bleed Damage with all weapons by +1.
+Light weapons can also deal Bleed Damage to an enemy if it hits their Block, but not if it strikes their Parry.

 If you have 40 Points of Heavy Weapon Training, you can Two-hand light weapons for +1 Light Weapon Damage per 20 Points of Heavy Weapon Training and +1 Light Weapon Posture Damage per 25 points of Heavy Weapon Training in exchange for making your attacks come out +0.5 seconds slower.